slowernews/wisdom-tldr/chapters/chapter_3_action.md

 key variables that you need to maximize and minimize, and follow the agile path blazed by Henry Singleton (My only plan is to keep coming to work. … I like to steer the boat each day rather than plan ahead way into the future.)

-“I never allow myself to have an opinion on anything that I don't know the other side's argument better than they do.” -- Charlie Munger
+> *'I never allow myself to have an opinion on anything that I don't know the other side's argument better than they do.' -- Charlie Munger

 My first thought,” William Deresiewicz said in one of my favorite speeches, “is never my best thought.
 My first thought is always someone else’s; it’s always what I’ve already heard about the subject, always the conventional wisdom.”